lmenou/webarx/README.md

 ### Requirements :lock_with_ink_pen:
 The build of the software is cmake based.
 The following *needs* to be installed on the system:
+- OpenSSL, minimal version 2.8.3
+- CMake, minimal version 3.20
+- Git, minimal version 2.37 (to fetch third party libraries)
 - Boost, minimal version 1.78
-- Git, minimal version 2.37 (to fetch third party libraries)
-- CMake, minimal version 3.20

-The software is also using CURL under the hood, hence, you can speed up the build process by installing the latter.
+The software is also using [CURL](https://curl.se/) under the hood, hence, you can speed up the build process by installing the latter.
 However, if not found, the library is fetched during configuration of the build (thank you very much [cpr](https://docs.libcpr.org/)!).

 For instance on MacOS: